apacheignite/documentation/deployment/kubernetes-deployment.md

 }
 [/block]
 As you can see, the configuration defines a couple of environment variables (`OPTION_LIBS` and `CONFIG_URIL`) that will be processed by a special shell script used by Ignite's docker image.
 The full list of docker image's configuration parameters is available on [Docker Deployment](doc:docker-deployment) page.
+[block:callout]
+{
+  "type": "info",
+  "body": "Kubernetes is supported in Apache Ignite 1.9 and later versions.
+Makes sure to use a docker image with a valid version.", "title": "Ignite Docker Image Version"
+}
+[/block]
 Next, go ahead and deploy Ignite pods in Kubernetes using the configuration​ above:
 [block:code]
 {